 The entire City of Clayton has a HPI score of 75 to 100, which indicates healthier conditions (Figure 7-34).
 Walnut Creek and Pleasant Hill have the same HPI score, while Concord has census tracts with scores of 25 to 50 and a small area with a score of 0 to 25, which indicates less healthy conditions.
 Communities along the waterfront generally experience less healthy conditions.
 The city of Antioch receives HPI scores of 0 to 25 and 25 to 50 closer to the riverfront and scores of 50 to 75 and 75 to 100 farther inland, suggesting that conditions are poorer in riverfront neighborhoods.
 In Pittsburg, much of the city receives scores between 0 to 25 and 25 to 50, with a few areas receiving scores between 50 to 75.
-Unincorporated Bay Point similarly receives scores between 0 to 25 and 25 to 50.
-Healthy Places Index scores in Martinez follow a similar pattern to that of Antioch, with poorer scores of 25 to 50 along waterfront areas and healthier scores of 50 to 75 and 75 to 100 farther inland away from the strait.
+Unincorporated Bay Point similarly receives scores between 0 to 25 and 25 to 50, with poorer scores of 25 to 50 along waterfront areas and healthier scores of 50 to 75 and 75 to 100 farther inland away from the strait.